dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 *Authors note: In the following examples we will use `uint8_t` for all the pointers, but in a real scenario it will be better to use a bigger size for the variable keeping track of the allocated region sizes (so we're not limited to 255 bytes).*

-The easiest way to start with creating our allocator is to ask: "What do a heap allocator do?".
+The easiest way to start with creating our allocator is to ask: "What does a heap allocator do?".

 Well the answer is, as we already know: it allocates memory, specifically in bytes.
 The bytes part is important, because as kernel developers we're probably used to dealing with pages and page-sized things.
 If the program asks for _X_ bytes, the allocator will return an address pointing to an area of memory that is at least _X_ bytes.
 The VMM is allocating memory, but the biggest difference is that the Heap is allocating bytes, while the VMM is allocating Pages.